Skip to main content

 • optimization

-The game's optimization is widely criticized, with players reporting persistent performance issues such as stuttering, janky physics, and game-breaking bugs like clipping and infinite black screens.
+The game's optimization is widely criticized, with users reporting persistent performance issues such as stuttering, janky physics, and game-breaking bugs like clipping and object spawning failures.
 Despite its low-poly graphics, the forced graphics shader exacerbates visibility problems, making gameplay frustrating.
-While some appreciate the game's aesthetic and features, the overall consensus is that it suffers from significant optimization shortcomings.
+While some players appreciate the aesthetic and soundtrack, the overall technical execution leaves much to be desired, with many feeling that the developers have not adequately addressed these issues over the years.

-• “Technically awful, janky physics, terrible performance, unobtainable achievements that require downgrading the game version to get it, multiple game-breaking bugs like clipping through surfaces, some objects not spawning properly, or an infinite black screen that prevents me from finishing the DLC... for a moment I had hope, seeing dev posts about fixing everything—but that was 3 years ago now.”
+• “Technically awful, janky physics, terrible performance, unobtainable achievement that requires downgrading the game version to get it, multiple game-breaking bugs like clipping through surfaces, some objects not spawning properly, or an infinite black screen that prevents me from finishing the DLC... for a moment I had hope, seeing dev posts about fixing everything—but that was 3 years ago now.”

-• “The performance isn't great, even though everything is low poly and low res, on top of an awful forced graphics shader that lowers your internal resolution to god-knows-what making everything incredibly jaggy and consequently seeing anything beyond a few meters is a nightmare, so good luck finding those collectible film rolls without crawling on the floor like you're looking for your lenses!”
+• “The performance isn't great, even though everything is low poly and low res, on top of an awful forced graphics shader that lowers your internal resolution to god-knows-what, making everything incredibly jaggy.
+Consequently, seeing anything beyond a few meters is a nightmare, so good luck finding those collectible film rolls without crawling on the floor like you're looking for your lenses!”

 • monetization